Esukhia/teachingtibetan.com/docs/reception/reading_for_orientation.md

 <!-- div:right-panel -->

-> Can understand documentaries, live interviews, talk shows, plays and the majority of films in the standard form of the language or a familiar variety.
+> Can scan quickly through long and complex texts, locating relevant details.
+Can quickly identify the content and relevance of news items, articles and reports on a wide range of professional topics, deciding whether closer study is worthwhile.